 If you use an ALTER TABLE partitioning clause in an

 ALTER TABLE statement, the

-partitioned table will be “re-partitioned” using the
+partitioned table is “re-partitioned” using the

 algorithm.
 In other words, a new partitioned table is created with

-any changes applied by the
+changes applied by the

 ALTER TABLE partitioning clauses or